 Electives (15 Credits)

 All M.B.A. students must complete 15 credit hours of electives.
 Students may pursue a concentration in accounting, finance or marketing by completing all the courses below within the listed concentration.
-Or they may select any combination of individual courses from those listed under the accounting, finance and marketing concentrations to complete a general M.B.A. track.
+In the case of both the finance and marketing concentrations, students must also complete an additional 3 credits from the electives list to fulfill the total 15 credit hours of electives’ requirement.
+Students may also select any combination of individual courses from those listed under the accounting, finance and marketing concentrations to complete a general M.B.A. track.

 Accounting Concentration Courses